mlanza/ai-literacy/301/02-bead-in-a-cup.md

 **Right there in the cup.**

-That’s what’s starting to happen.

-Tools are emerging that don’t just carry the data — they carry the *intelligence*.
-Agents that can spot what's missing, fill in gaps, reformat, restructure, even route artifacts downstream.

-The bead doesn’t just move because you told it to.

-It moves because you engineered a system that knows what to do with it.

-The next frontier isn’t just asking AI to assist — it’s designing environments where its contribution is built in.

-Where moving the bead doesn’t require a prompt, because the system already knows what matters.
+The intelligence is already there — but the tools aren’t.
+The brain is still in a jar, sealed off from the work.
+It can see what you give it, reason about it, even tell you what should happen next — but it can’t reach out and make it happen.
+The bead only moves when you pick it up and hand it over.

+The next frontier is building the infrastructure that gives the model that reach — the ability to move the bead itself.
+No extra prompt.
+The system already knows what matters.
+It just needs the means to act on it.